tcooper/rocky-linux-testing/testcases/testcase-boot-to-anaconda-with-boot-iso.md

 # Testcase Boot To Anaconda With Boot ISO

 ## Description
-This is to verify that the Anaconda installer starts correctly when booting from Rocky-<version>-boot.iso.
+This is to verify that the Anaconda installer starts correctly when booting from `Rocky-<version>-boot.iso`.

 ## Setup
-Prepare your system for booting a Rocky-<version>-boot.iso image.
+Prepare your system for booting a `Rocky-<version>-boot.iso` image.
 This may involve writing the image to a USB key, mounting it as virtual media via out-of-band management network, or mounting it in hypervisor.

 ## How to test